Welcome to the second part of this chapter.

 Next, do your test call to your inbound number (again, you'll need the same basic call flow as created in section 1.3 of this chapter).
 If you call from your mobile phone, then the email will be sent.
 If you call from another phone, then no email will be sent.

-However, to be able to do this we need to go back to some more theory.
-This time, we need to learn more about the calls itself in order to understand how to build the right Trigger.
-So let's go to the next section to understand how calls reach babelforce platform.
+However, to be able to do this we need to go back to the more advanced theory.
+This time, we will learn more about the calls themselves in order to understand how to build the right Trigger.
+So let's go to the next section to understand how calls reach the babelforce platform.